tomas-fryza/vhdl-course/lab8-project/README.md

 * Physical implementation on FPGA is necessary, not just computer simulation.

-* Students create a short video (<1 min.) about their application, including explanatory captions, and upload it to YouTube as part of the project.
+* Students create an illuatrative video (<1 min.) about their application with explanatory captions and possibly background music.
+Upload it to YouTube as part of the project.
+Video is played at the beginning of the presentation.
 (Video can be used to promote the course on LinkedIn.)

 ## Help